DalgoT4D/dalgot4d.github.io/Auth.md

 Analyst | View  | View  | Update | View  |  View | View
 Guest | View  | View  | View | View | View  |  View

 Based on the table above; the database maintains the correct mapping of a role to its respective set of permissions.
+This is done by seeding the database and at the moment is not configurable once the seeded.

 All api endpoint functions are now wrapped in a permission based decorator `has_permission`.
 Only if the requestor has this array of permissions, it can pass through the api else it will throw an `Unauthorized` error.
 ```
 @has_permission(["can_create_pipeline"])
 def endpoint_handler(request):